HomeWho We ServeFederal Healthcare & GovernmentFederal Buyer Support

 What Eligibility Means — in Plain English

-Premium Rx National is a legitimate, licensed wholesale pharmaceutical supplier that VA and federal healthcare buyers can engage for quotes, documentation, product review, and sourcing support.
+Premium Rx National is a licensed wholesale pharmaceutical distributor that VA and other federal healthcare buyers may contact for quotes, documentation, product review, and sourcing support.

-Eligible does not mean Premium Rx National is the PPV contractor or available through every contract vehicle.
-It does mean federal teams can legitimately quote, review, onboard, and in many situations purchase from Premium Rx National when the applicable buying path fits the requirement.
+Here, “eligible” does not mean PRN is the PPV contractor or available through every contract vehicle.
+It means PRN may be lawfully considered, quoted, reviewed, onboarded, and, in many situations, purchased from when the buying path fits the requirement.

-That is why broad statements like "we can only buy from GSA vendors" or "if it is not in PPV we cannot buy it" often oversimplify the issue.
+That is why broad statements such as “we can only buy from GSA vendors” or “if it is not in PPV we cannot buy it” often oversimplify the issue.

-Premium Rx National is a licensed wholesale supplier federal teams can review, quote, and onboard with confidence.
+Premium Rx National is a licensed wholesale pharmaceutical distributor that federal teams can review, quote, and onboard with confidence.

-In many situations, Premium Rx National can be a real purchasing option, not only a supplier your team can talk to.
+When the standard channel cannot meet the requirement, PRN may be a real purchasing option, not just a supplier your team can talk to.

-"Not in PPV" or "not on a GSA list" does not automatically mean the conversation should stop.
+“Not in PPV” or “not on a GSA list” does not automatically remove PRN from consideration.

-For VA, PPV is the primary channel for contract pharmaceutical purchases, but it is not the whole story for every requirement.
+For VA, PPV is the primary channel for routine contract pharmaceutical purchases, but it is not the end of the analysis for every requirement.

-Premium Rx National supports product review, pricing, availability, alternate sourcing, and documentation so buyers can evaluate next steps faster.
+PRN supports product review, pricing, availability, ETA, package detail, NDC review when available, alternate review when needed, and documentation so buyers can assess next steps more quickly.

 Myths & Answers